- Vol 1: General (Topics Chapters Overview)

 - Project-level conformity documentation, if the project is in an area subject to conformity requirements under the FCAA.

 - An appendix with the results of any emissions modeling done for the analysis.

 Air quality reports should be prepared by an air quality specialist.

 If asbestos is an issue, that portion of the report should be coordinated with a hazardous materials specialist.
 Certain asbestos studies must be done, by law or regulation, by or under the direction of a Registered Geologist, a Certified Industrial Hygienist (CIH), or a Certified Asbestos Consultant (CAC).

-The report should be reviewed, at a minimum, by the Caltrans District Project Manager, Project Engineer, air quality specialist (for consultant-prepared documents), the District hazardous waste technical specialist, and the Environmental Planner/Generalist responsible for the environmental document.
-Procedures for final approval for air quality reports at the environmental document stage are determined by the individual Districts.
+The air quality study report should be reviewed, at a minimum, by the District air quality specialist (for consultant-prepared documents), the District hazardous waste technical specialist, and the Environmental Planner/Generalist responsible for the environmental document.
+The air quality study report is approved by the air quality specialist's supervisor (District Branch Chief).
 Approval should be completed before circulation of the draft environmental document.

 The methods for analyzing air quality impacts can be quite complex.
 This section is meant to guide the environmental planner in scoping and/or reviewing the technical report, and then writing the environmental document.
 The analyses are typically done by an air quality specialist.
 Note that avoidance, minimization, and/or mitigation measures are discussed in the environmental document section of this chapter.

 See “Information for the Environmental Document ” for a discussion of permanent and temporary direct impacts.